techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 </div>
 ```

+We create a form with input element for selecting the image file that you need to upload, and a button for uploading the image to the REST API server created with django 3.

 This is a screenshot of the `/profile` page after we upload an image to the django server:

 ![Django REST API File Upload with Angular 7](https://i.imgur.com/kg8YApY.png)

 ## Conclusion

-In this tutorial, we've seen how to build a full-stack example with Django and Angular 7 for uploading image files.
+In this tutorial, we've seen how to build a full-stack example with Django 3 and Angular 10 for uploading image files to a REST API server.

 In the backend, we used Django REST Framework, `FileUploadParser`and `FileField` and we also enabled CORS using `django-cors-headers`.

-In the frontend, we used `FormData` to create an object to correspond to a form with `multipart/form-data` type and `HttpClient` for sending POST requests to the backend.
+In the frontend, we used `FormData` to create an object that corresponds to a form with `multipart/form-data` type and Angular 10 `HttpClient` for sending POST requests to the backend to upload the image.